 All goats must receive immediate veterinary attention when they are sick or injured.
 In most cases, unnecessary pain, injury and disease can be prevented through good husbandry, regular visits to a veterinarian and addressing any issues the veterinarian raises.

-One of these Freedoms is: Freedom from Pain, Injury or Disease.
-In this section, you will learn about this freedom and how you can make sure your horse has the right care, husbandry and medical care to be free from pain, injury or disease.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom from Pain, Injury or Disease.
+In this section you will learn about this freedom and how you can make sure your goats receive the right veterinary care so they are free from pain, suffering and disease.

 Just like you have a family doctor that you see when you are unwell, your goat will need their own doctor too - a veterinarian is an animal doctor.
 It’s a good idea for your family to find out which veterinarian they plan on using before you get your goat.

 Not all veterinary clinics specialise in goats, so it is important you find a vet that is experienced at treating farmed animals.
 Veterinarians that specialise in farm animals like goats will usually come to your house instead of you having to transport your goat into a vet clinic.

 Once you get a new goat, your family should have him checked by your chosen veterinarian for a check-up and to administer any preventative treatments or medication that may be required.

 They should also be able to give you lots of tips and advice for properly caring for your goat and helping him to settle in.

 Make sure you ask the veterinarian any questions you have about caring for your goat.

 Goats have four toes which are covered in hard hooves.
 These hooves are uniquely designed and what make goats such great climbers.
 In the wild, goats have been known to climb extremely steep mountains and walls, as well as trees, thanks to their hooves.